EMDR psychotherapy has been around since the 1980’s. During that time, there has been a fair amount of false and inaccurate information about it.

 What am I talking about?
-Below is a few of some of the common misunderstanding that I hear from clients, and sometimes from other therapists
+Below is a description of few of the common misunderstandings that I hear from clients, and sometimes from other therapists

 EMDR Psychotherapy Is A Quick Fix